-Important information about three Federal programs that complement the FEHB Program First, the Federal Flexible Spending Account Program, also known as FSAFEDS, lets you set aside pre-tax money from your salary to reimburse you for eligible dependent care/or health care expenses.
+Important information about three Federal programs that complement the FEHB Program First, the Federal Flexible Spending Account Program , also known as FSAFEDS, lets you set aside pre-tax money from your salary to reimburse you for eligible dependent care/or health care expenses.
 The result can be a discount of 30% to more than 40% on services/products you routinely pay for out-of-pocket.
 Second, the Federal Employees Dental and Vision Insurance Program (FEDVIP) provides comprehensive dental and vision insurance at competitive group rates.
 There are several plans from which to choose.
 Under FEDVIP you may choose self only, self plus one, or self and family coverage for yourself and any eligible dependents.
 Third, the Federal Long Term Care Insurance Program (FLTCIP) can help cover long term care costs, which are not covered under the FEHB Program.

-The Federal Flexible Spending Account Program - FSAFEDS

-What is an FSA?
+The Federal Flexible Spend ding Account Program - FSAFEDS What is an FSA?
 It is an account where you contribute money from your salary BEFORE taxes are withheld, then incur eligible expenses and get reimbursed.
 You pay less in taxes so you save money.
 Annuitants are not eligible to enroll.
 There are three types of FSAs offered by FSAFEDS.
-Each type has a minimum annual election of \$250.
-The maximum annual election for a health care flexible spending account (HCFSA) or a limited expense health care spending account (LEX HCFSA) is \$2,500 per person or \$5,000 per household.

-- Health Care FSA (HCFSA) Reimburses you for eligible health care expenses (such as copayments, deductibles, insulin, products, physician prescribed over-the-counter drugs and medications, vision and dental expenses, and much more) for you and your tax dependents, including adult children (through the end of the calendar year in which they turn 26) which are not covered or reimbursed by FEHBP or FEDVIP coverage or any other insurance. - FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
-This means that when you or your provider files claims with your FEHB or FEDVIP plan, FSAFEDS will automatically reimburse your eligible out-of-pocket expenses based on the claim information it receives from your plan. - Limited Expense Health Care FSA (LEX HCFSA) Designed for employees enrolled in or covered by a High Deductible Health Plan with a Health Savings Account.
-Eligible expenses are limited to dental and vision care expenses for you and your tax dependents including adult children (through the end of the calendar year in which they turn 26) which are not covered or reimbursed by FEHBP or FEDVIP coverage or any other insurance. - Dependent Care FSA (DCFSA) Reimburses you for eligible non-medical day care expenses for your child(ren) under age 13 and/or for any person you claim as a dependent on your Federal Income Tax return who is mentally or physically incapable of self-care.
-You (and your spouse if married) must be working, looking for work (income must be earned during the year), or attending school full-time to be eligible for a DCFSA. - If you are a new or newly eligible employee you have 60 days from your hire date to enroll in an HCFSA or LEX HCFSA and/or DCFSA, but you must enroll before October 1.
+Each type has a minimum annual election of \$100.
+The maximum annual election for a health care flexible spending account (HCFSA) or a limited expense health care spending account (LEX HCFSA) is \$2,550 per person or \$5,000 per household. • Health Care FSA (HCFSA) - Reimburses you for eligible out-of-pocket health care expenses (such as copayments, deductibles, prescriptions, physician prescribed over-the-counter drugs and medications, vision and dental expenses, and much more) for you and your tax dependents, including adult children (through the end of the calendar year in which they turn 26).
+FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
+This means that when you or your provider files claims with your FEHB or FEDVIP plan, FSAFEDS will automatically reimburse your eligible out-of-pocket expenses based on the claim information it receives from your plan. • Limited Expense Health Care FSA (LEX HCFSA) - Designed for employees enrolled in or covered by a High Deductible Health Plan with a Health Savings Account.
+Eligible expenses are limited to out-of-pocket dental and vision care expenses for you and your tax dependents including adult children (through the end of the calendar year in which they turn 26). • Dependent Care FSA (DCFSA) - Reimburses you for eligible non-medical day care expenses for your children under age 13 and/or for any person you claim as a dependent on your Federal Income Tax return who is mentally or physically incapable of self-care.
+You (and your spouse if married) must be working, looking for work (income must be earned during the year), or attending school full-time to be eligible for a DCFSA. • If you are a new or newly eligible employee you have 60 days from your hire date to enroll in an HCFSA or LEX HCFSA and/or DCFSA, but you must enroll before October 1.
 If you are hired or become eligible on or after October 1 you must wait and enroll during the Federal Benefits Open Season held each fall.

-Where can I get more information about FSAFEDS?
+Where can I get more

+information aboutVisit www.FSAFEDS.com

-Visit www.FSAFEDS.com or call an FSAFEDS Benefits Counselor toll-free at 1-877-FSAFEDS (1-877-372-3337), Monday through Friday, 9 a.m. until 9 p.m., Eastern time.
-TTY: 1-800-952-0450.
+or call an FSAFEDS Benefits Counselor toll-free at 1-877-

+FSAFEDS (-877-372-3337, Monday through Friday, 9 a.m. until 9 p.m., Eastern Time.

+TTY: 866-353-8058.